bgolinvaux/orthanc-setup-samples-s3zip/docker/ai-gateway/README.md

 Once a gateway has uploaded a series, it adds the series to a list of "series being processed" and starts polling the central server for results.
 For each series, it is able to request for its " - PROCESSED" series by searching by `StudyInstanceUID` and `SeriesNumber`.
-The gateway also waits that the number of instances of the " - PROCESSED" series is identical to the source series before downloading it.
+The gateway also waits that the number of instances of the " - PROCESSED" series is identical to the source series before retrieving it.
 For this polling, the gateway uses `QIDO-RS` and then uses `WADO-RS` to download it.
 After a number of retries, if the processed series is not available, the gateway will stop polling.